14 Goal Seek

 OBJECTIVES

-• Tips using Goal Seek.
+• Identify applications for Goal Seek.

-Dialog box Goal Seek
+Goal Seek Dialog Box

-Figure 14.1: Dialog box Goal Seek.
+Figure 14.1: Goal Seek Dialog Box.

-In the dialog box you need to specify three values:
+In the dialog box, you need to specify three values:

 Set cell